Speak to an expert

 Spring is arguably the best time of year for ski touring.
 Longer days, sunnier climbs, and nice spring snow all make for touring paradise.
 Being the off-piste mecca it is, Chamonix is a hot spot for ski touring, but you’ll need to hire a ski guide.

-If you'd like to speak to a member of the Powderbeds team about late season skiing just call 0131 240 3300 or email [email protected].
-We'd love to hear from you
+If you'd like to speak to a member of the Powderbeds team about late season skiing just call 0131 240 3300 or email This email address is being protected from spambots.
+You need JavaScript enabled to view it..
+We'd love to hear from you.